MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 This article explains how an [ISV](pbi-glossary.md#independent-software-vendor-isv) or any other Power BI Embedded app owner with many customers can use service principal profiles to map and manage each customer's data as part of their Power BI *embed for your customers* solution.
 Service principal profiles allow the ISV to build scalable applications that enable better customer data isolation and establish [tighter security](#data-separation) boundaries between customers.
 This article discusses the advantages and the limitations of this solution.

 > [!NOTE]
-> The word *tenant* in Power BI can sometimes refer to an Azure AD tenant.
+> The word *tenant* in Power BI can sometimes refer to a Microsoft Entra tenant.
 In this article, however, we use the term *multitenancy* to describe a solution where a single instance of a software application serves multiple customers or organizations (tenants) requiring physical and logical separation of data.
 For example, the Power BI app builder can allocate a separate workspace for each of its customers (or tenants) as we show below.
-These customers are not necessarily Azure AD tenants, so don’t confuse the term *multitenant application* that we use here, with the [Azure AD multitenant application](/azure/active-directory/develop/single-and-multi-tenant-apps).
+These customers are not necessarily Microsoft Entra tenants, so don’t confuse the term *multitenant application* that we use here, with the [Microsoft Entra multitenant application](/azure/active-directory/develop/single-and-multi-tenant-apps).

 A *service principal profile* is a profile created by a [service principal](./embed-service-principal.md).
 The ISV app calls the Power BI APIs using a service principal profile, as explained in this article.